-Reference benchmarks
+Reference benchmarks are indexes to measure

-More product-specific information can be found on the website: http://am.vontobel.com/view/GTCTA#documents, under "Sustainability Related Disclosures".
+http://am.vontobel.com/view/GTCTA#documents, under "Sustainability Related Disclosures".

 Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective. provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.